- UC Santa Cruz

 8. Demonstrate ability to articulate and defend their research and practice in a critical environment.

 (The information on this website is unofficial and subject to change.
-Official UCSC admissions policies and major requirements are published in the UCSC General Catalog.)
+Offical UCSC admissions policies and major requirements are published in the UCSC General Catalog.)